JeFF-BeZoS-gif/Car-Rental/README.md

 # Car-Rental
-A car rental System to enable customers choose from wide range of  cars for hire.
+A car rental System to enable customers choose from wide range of  cars for rent